New algebras of functions on topological groups arising from G-spaces: Introduction

 The group $H_+[0,1]$ of orientation preserving homeomorphisms of the closed unit interval, endowed with the compact open topology is a good test case in the class of ``large" yet ``computable" topological groups.
 See Section \ref{s:prop} for more details on this group.
-In particular recall the result from \cite{Merup} which shows that $H_+[0,1]$ is ``WAP-trivial": Every weakly almost periodic function on $G:=H_+[0,1]$ is a constant and every continuous representation $G \to Iso(V)$ where $V$ is a reflexive Banach space is trivial.
+In particular recall the result from \cite{Merup} which shows that $H_+[0,1]$ is WAP-\emph{trivial}: Every weakly almost periodic function on $G:=H_+[0,1]$ is a constant.
+Equivalently, $G$ is \emph{reflexively trivial}, that is, every continuous representation $G \to \Iso(V)$ where $V$ is a reflexive Banach space is trivial.

-Here we show that $G$ is even ``SUC-trivial" --- that is, the algebra $SUC(G)$ (and hence, also the algebras $Asp(G)$ and $LE(G)$) consists only of constant functions --- and that every continuous representation of $G$ into the group of linear isometries $Iso(V)$ of an Asplund Banach space $V$ is trivial.
-Since in general $WAP(G) \subset Asp(G)$ and since every reflexive Banach space is Asplund these results strengthen the main results of \cite{Merup}.
-SUC-triviality implies that every \emph{adjoint continuous} (see Section \ref{s:repr}) representation is trivial for $H_+[0,1]$. \footnote{As we were informed by Uspenskij the latter follows also from a recent unpublished result of Uspenskij.}
+Here we show that $G$ is even ``SUC-trivial" --- that is, the algebra $\SUC(G)$ (and hence, also the algebras $\LE(G)$ and $\Asp(G)$) consists only of constant functions --- and that every continuous representation of $G$ into the group of linear isometries $\Iso(V)$ of an Asplund Banach space $V$ is trivial.
+Since in general $\WAP(G) \subset Asp(G)$ and since every reflexive Banach space is Asplund these results strengthen the main results of \cite{Merup}.
+SUC-triviality implies that every \emph{adjoint continuous} (see Section \ref{s:repr}) representation is trivial for $H_+[0,1]$.
+The latter fact follows also from a recent unpublished result of Uspenskij (private communication).

-From the WAP triviality of $H_+[0,1]$ and results of Uspenskij about $Iso(\U_1)$ Pestov deduces in \cite[Corollary 1.4]{Pe-new} the fact that the group $Iso(\U_1)$ is also WAP-trivial.
-Using a similar idea and the matrix coefficient characterization of SUC one can conclude that $Iso(\U_1)$ is SUC-trivial.
-It is an open question whether the group $H([0,1]^{\aleph_0})$ is SUC-trivial (or, WAP-trivial).
+From the WAP-triviality (equivalently, reflexive triviality) of $H_+[0,1]$ and results of Uspenskij about $\Iso(\U_1)$, Pestov deduces in \cite[Corollary 1.4]{Pe-new} the fact that the group $\Iso(\U_1)$ is also WAP-trivial.
+Using a similar idea and the matrix coefficient characterization of SUC one can conclude that $\Iso(\U_1)$ is SUC-trivial.
+It is an open question whether the group $H([0,1]^{\omega})$ is SUC-trivial (or, WAP-trivial).

-The above mentioned description of $SUC(G)$ and $LE(G)$ in terms of matrix coefficients (Section \ref{s:mat-SUC}) is nontrivial.
+The above mentioned description of $\SUC(G)$ and $\LE(G)$ in terms of matrix coefficients (Section \ref{s:mat-SUC}) is nontrivial.
 The proof is based on a dynamical modification of a well known interpolation technique of Davis, Figiel, Johnson and Pelczy\'nski \cite{DFJP}.